 Beans & Other Fiber Rich Foods

-Foods high in fiber - like beans may also help lower blood pressure.
-Beans specifically are also rich in potassium, magnesium and other micronutrients.
-Eating high fiber foods also helps control both cholesterol and blood glucose levels and has been linked to healthy weight loss (8).
+High fiber choices - like beans may also help lower blood pressure and other cardiovascular risk factors.
+Beans specifically are also rich in potassium, magnesium, and other micronutrients.

 - Whole Oats